-All K-8 students will be at or approaching grade level reading fluency and comprehension skills.
+All K-8 students will increase their reading fluency and comprehension skills in order to use productive, persuasive communication within student shares/ exhibitions (formal and informal).
 No students will be in the low mastery/below standards categories in local literacy measures.